Spectral embedding and the latent geometry of multipartite networks: Abstract

-\lettrineabstract{Spectral embedding finds vector representations of the nodes of a network, based on the eigenvectors of its adjacency or Laplacian matrix, and has found applications throughout the sciences.
-Many such networks are multipartite, meaning their nodes can be divided into groups and nodes of the same group are never connected.
-When the network is multipartite, this paper demonstrates that the node representations obtained via spectral embedding live near group-specific low-dimensional subspaces of a higher-dimensional ambient space.
+Spectral embedding finds vector representations of the nodes of a network, based on the eigenvectors of a properly constructed matrix, and has found applications throughout science and technology.
+Many networks are multipartite, meaning that they contain nodes of fundamentally different types, e.g. drugs, diseases and proteins, and edges are only observed between nodes of different types.
+When the network is multipartite, this paper demonstrates that the node representations obtained via spectral embedding lie near type-specific low-dimensional subspaces of a higher-dimensional ambient space.
 For this reason we propose a follow-on step after spectral embedding, to recover node representations in their intrinsic rather than ambient dimension, proving uniform consistency under a low-rank, inhomogeneous random graph model.
-Our method naturally generalizes bipartite spectral embedding, in which node representations are obtained by singular value decomposition of the biadjacency or bi-Laplacian matrix.}
+We demonstrate the performance of our procedure on a large 6-partite biomedical network relevant for drug discovery.